-Obviously, multiyear and block buy will do a couple things.
-One, for the critical suppliers, it gives them stability.
-Every supplier is critical if you need the part.
-So the whole industrial chain is really important.

-I think actually it will bring other vendors in.
-It 7 8 will actually create a more healthy supply base, hiring across the country.
-It will actually be an entry point I 9 think for other companies and businesses to maybe get into 10 11 the market where you are not so tied to single soul source 12 vendors where they are all so critical.
-The BCA and sequestration actually helps cause that limiting of 13 suppliers exiting in the market.
-The opposite, providing 14 15 stability creates more vendors that would create stability 16 and more vendors would come in the marketplace.

-Senator Hirono: We do have bipartisan support for eliminating the sequestration, but we have not quite been able to achieve that and we have kind of kicked the can --Senator Wicker: Well, we just do not have the bipartisan votes.
+- 1 stabilizing the industry, and the multiyear and block buys - 2 actually do that. - Obviously, multiyear and block buy will do a couple - 4 things.
+One, for the critical suppliers, it gives them - 5 stability.
+Every supplier is critical if you need the part. - 6 So the whole industrial chain is really important. - 7 I think actually it will bring other vendors in.
+It - 8 will actually create a more healthy supply base, hiring - 9 across the country.
+It will actually be an entry point I - 10 think for other companies and businesses to maybe get into - 11 the market where you are not so tied to single soul source - 12 vendors where they are all so critical.
+The BCA and - 13 sequestration actually helps cause that limiting of - 14 suppliers exiting in the market.
+The opposite, providing - 15 stability creates more vendors that would create stability - 16 and more vendors would come in the marketplace. - 17 Senator Hirono: We do have bipartisan support for - 18 eliminating the sequestration, but we have not quite been - 19 able to achieve that and we have kind of kicked the can -- - 20 Senator Wicker: Well, we just do not have the - 21 bipartisan votes. - 22 [Laughter.] - 23 Senator Hirono: Or a bipartisan agreement on how the - 24 heck we should do it. - I know that we have a maintenance backlog, and a recent

-22 [Laughter.]

-23 Senator Hirono: Or a bipartisan agreement on how the 24 heck we should do it.

-I know that we have a maintenance backlog, and a recent

-1 RAND report indicated that public shipyards resourcing suggested more maintenance work could be transferred to the 2 3 private yards to address the backlog.
-Do your yards have 4 the capacity to take on more maintenance availabilities?
-5 Mr. Casey: Yes, ma'am.
-Right now, for example, at 6 Electric Boat, they are doing the Montpelier maintenance work which will wrap up roughly at the end of this year.
-It 7 8 is another example of -- we are out to bid in competition 9 with Newport News right now for the Boise.
-I think that was 10 mentioned as being laid up.
+- 1 RAND report indicated that public shipyards resourcing - 2 suggested more maintenance work could be transferred to the - 3 private yards to address the backlog.
+Do your yards have - 4 the capacity to take on more maintenance availabilities? - 5 Mr. Casey: Yes, ma'am.
+Right now, for example, at - 6 Electric Boat, they are doing the Montpelier maintenance - 7 work which will wrap up roughly at the end of this year.
+It - 8 is another example of -- we are out to bid in competition - 9 with Newport News right now for the Boise.
+I think that was - 10 mentioned as being laid up.
 That is exactly right.
-And we 11 are in competition for that ship right now.

-12 Electric Boat actually requires that kind of volume of work to avoid having to reduce its workforce while we have 13 the sight of Columbia in our eyes.
-Columbia is a vision in 14 15 the future.
-If we do not have some interim work between 16 what we are doing today in the repair world and what we need 17 to do when we start Columbia, we will actually be reducing people not hiring.
-So it is a difficult dilemma to have as 18 19 a company to be in, but that is where we find ourselves.
-20 So that is why the Boise is an important availability of issue there, but nevertheless, we definitely have the capacity.
-We are way short in Norfolk -- we have a couple repair yards down there -- of repair work relative to the capability of the port.
-And we are also, as I just pointed out, short in the submarine business.

-21 to Electric Boat.
-And I appreciate the committee's support 22 on moving any other work that exceeds the other shipyard 23 capacity in the nuclear world.

-Of course, on the surface ships, virtually all the work is done in the private industry.
+And we - 11 are in competition for that ship right now. - 12 Electric Boat actually requires that kind of volume of - work to avoid having to reduce its workforce while we have - 14 the sight of Columbia in our eyes.
+Columbia is a vision in - 15 the future.
+If we do not have some interim work between - 16 what we are doing today in the repair world and what we need - 17 to do when we start Columbia, we will actually be reducing - 18 people not hiring.
+So it is a difficult dilemma to have as - 19 a company to be in, but that is where we find ourselves. - 20 So that is why the Boise is an important availability - 21 to Electric Boat.
+And I appreciate the committee's support - 22 on moving any other work that exceeds the other shipyard - 23 capacity in the nuclear world. - Of course, on the surface ships, virtually all the work - 25 is done in the private industry.
 So it is a different kind